Mat-foucher/Tropical2020/README.md

     e2 = edge("e2", 2 * alpha, v2, v3)

     # Initialize the curve
-    C = CombCurve("A particular chain with three elements") C.addEdges({e1, e2})
+    C = BasicFamily("A particular chain with three elements") C.addEdges({e1, e2})

-One can also use `CombCurve` to represent a basic family of curves.
+One can also use `BasicFamily` to represent a basic family of curves.
 To represent the family of three-element chains whose edge lengths vary freely over
 <img src="https://render.githubusercontent.com/render/math?math=\mathbb{R}_{\geq 0}">, we simply use a different monoid.
 Since we want two edge lengths to vary independently, we use a free monoid with two generators, and let the edge length